Exciting and innovative curriculum

 In the Sixth Form the range of subjects we offer is wide, embracing all the core subjects along with choices such as the Extended Project, History of Art, Politics, Philosophy, Greek, Economics, Classical Civilisation and Photography.
 We encourage students to take on the Extended Project as a chance for them to stretch their intellectual wings and develop skills in research, independent study and academic essay writing.
 It is a popular option and is positively viewed by universities.

 All students study three A levels or Pre-Us and undertake a ten-week course on Research Skills and Theories of Knowledge.
-Students then elect to study a choice of a 4th (and perhaps a 5th) A level; Extended Project, Research, Academic elective courses; Modern/Classical Language ab initio or A/S equivalent; Maths to AS level.
+Students then elect to study a choice of a 4th A level; Extended Project, Research, Academic elective courses; Modern/Classical Language ab initio or A/S equivalent; Maths or English to AS level.
 The timetable is built around the students' options, to facilitate choice and diversity.
 Classes and tutorial groups are small - typically no more than twelve in a set.
 All written exams are taken at the end of the Upper Sixth; this effectively means our students have five terms of teaching uninterrupted by public examinations and can develop the depth and the breadth of their subject knowledge.